MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-computersystemproduct.md

 ---
-Description: Represents a product.
+description: Represents a product.
 This includes software and hardware used on this computer system. ms.assetid: 6241e703-4ce9-435f-bf36-4388e38a3ea5 ms.tgt_platform: multiple
 title: Win32_ComputerSystemProduct class